tera-alkahest/alkahest/README.md

-This project was started out of a need to have a program similar to [tera-proxy](https://github.com/meishuu/tera-proxy), but written in a .NET language so that it could easily use the Windows Presentation Foundation libraries for the purpose of making a UI overlay for the game (the `Alkahest.Plugins.Overlay` project in this repository).
+This project was started out of a need to have a program similar to [tera-proxy](https://github.com/meishuu/tera-proxy), but written in a .NET language so that it could easily use the Windows Presentation Foundation libraries for the purpose of making a UI overlay for the game.
+It has since grown to be a more general purpose framework for TERA modding.

 ## Features